 - b + c = a

-We will write a frame, which will later be complemented by the required code.
+We will write a template, which will later be complemented by the required code.
 If none of the above three conditions is met, we will make our program print "No".

 We now have to understand the order in which the two addends will be written in the output of the program.
 For this purpose, we will create a nested condition that checks which one of the two numbers is the larger one.
 In the first case, it will look like this:

 Similarly, we will supplement the other two cases.
-The full code and output of the program will look like this:
+The full code of the program will look like this:

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/516#5.